Kennel portrait "Pulizucht von den Powerpulis

 As soon as she is given a task, she is immediately "fully there" and makes every effort to carry out this task to her complete satisfaction.
 She made great progress in agility very quickly and her speed in the course made us shout more and more often "this is a Powerpuli".
 First I put videos and photos of Easy's activities on a blog called "Powerpuli Easy in action".
 Of course I wish that Easy's offspring will have as much heart and power as she does.
-Therefore it was only logical that I applied for "von den Powerpulis" also as a affix.
+Therefore it was only logical that I applied for "von den Powerpulis" also as a cattery name.

 After Easy passed the BGH 1 at the age of almost 4 years as the best in the exam and ascended to the LK 3, the highest performance class in agility, all the goals I had set myself were achieved.
 So I had her covered for the first time in May 2010.